zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 3. Click **Close** to close the window

-4. In OCI Console Window, click the Apps icon and click Notepad.
+4. In OCI Console Window, Click the Apps icon and Click Notepad.

-**HINT:** You can swap between the OCI window and any other application (Notepad etc.) by clicking the Switch Window icon
+**HINT:** You can swap between the OCI window and any other application (Notepad etc.) by Clicking the Switch Window icon

 5. Paste the ISCSI commands in Notepad using your mouse/touch pad or Ctrl v.